 With the immense length of the Wall, it winds over deserts, grasslands, and mountains.
 The final destination of the wall would be the Bohai Gulf.
 Moving up and down from Jiayuguan Pass in the west to Hushan Mountain in Liaoning in the east, the Wall touches over ten provinces and cities.

 - Beijing – Many relics of the Wall can be found here.
 Many of which were built in 1540.
-Some of the notable sections are:
+Some of the best sections of the great wall are:

 Mutianyu Great Wall